 Bud, I'm gonna kill you and then I'm gonna bury you alive.

 See more »

 For the most part the episodes on the North American DVD box sets are the unedited versions as seen on the FOX network, however there are some instances where scenes have been cut or the syndicated version of an episode was placed on the DVD instead.
 This is most noticeable in Season 4, where 7 of the 22 episodes have some type of edit.
 The German region 2 Season 4 set uses non-syndicated versions of these episodes, although the Dutch and French sets have the syndicated versions.
 The DVD box sets from Season 3 onward do not feature the original "Love and Marriage" theme song in the opening sequence.
 This was done because Sony was unable to obtain the rights to the theme song.
-It is highly unlikely that the theme song will return in any yet to be released DVD box set.
 The replaced theme song was the cause of the syndicated versions of seven episodes in Season 4, as Sony falsely claimed did not have access to the original masters of these episodes, and had to use syndicated prints.
 This is proved wrong since they used the originals from Season 4 in "Most Outrageous" DVDs that contained some episodes.
 As the end credits had to be altered to credit the new theme song, certain scenes that originally ran during the end credits had to be replaced with a freeze frame.
 In most episodes affected, the original audio plays in the background while you see a freeze frame, however in a few cases a freeze frame is used, but the original audio is replaced with the theme song.
 The new releases by Mill Creek Entertainment have restored the episodes as they originally aired.
 See more »

 Was this review helpful to you?